 Do you use or anticipate using an expensive medical service?
 If so, focus on plans that pay well.
 With all things being equal, go with a plan that gives you the most for your money.

-Set up a Flexible Spending Account
+Tip 3: Set Up a Flexible Spending Account

 An FSA is an excellent way to lower healthcare costs.
 Keep in mind, the only time you can open this account is during the Open Season.